pczarn/gearley/README.md

 | leaf node          | bocage symbol          | leaf node                  |
 | root node          | peak glade             | top node                   |

-Bocage — a parse forest in the form of a Directed Acyclic Graph.
+Bocage — a parse forest in the form of a Directed Acyclic Graph with topological order.

+Compact bocage — a parse forest with the tradeoff of smaller memory footprint and slightly more computation.

-Depth-first bocage — a bocage that is traversed by evaluating one whole bocage node at a time.
+Depth-first bocage — a parse forest which allows evaluation one tree at a time.

 Sum node — a node that sums the number of trees in the forest.